-ASAM (American Society of Addiction Medicine), our surgeon general, Presidents Trump and Obama, addiction medicine physicians in the trenches, and addiction professionals agree that addiction is a chronic disease.
+ASAM (American Society of Addiction Medicine), our surgeon general, Presidents Trump and Obama, and addiction medicine physicians are in the trenches.
+Addiction professionals agree that addiction is a chronic disease.
 We have a national heroin and prescription opioid epidemic killing more than 250 a day.
 This needs to be addressed immediately and in a concerted, multi-factorial approach.
-The traditional, current treatment paradigms are not successful to any meaningful extent in dealing with this epidemic, and are simply not adapting to the realities of this dire situation.
+The traditional, current treatment paradigms are not successful to any meaningful extent in dealing with this epidemic.
+We are simply not adapting to the realities of this dire situation.

 A recent CNN article detailed some alarming statistics: “heroin-related deaths increased 439% from 1999 to 2014.
 As of 2014, heroin-related deaths had more than tripled in five years and quintupled in 10 years.
 In 2014, opioids were involved in 28,647 deaths — 61% of all US drug overdose deaths — and 10,574 were related to heroin.